Tengboche Monastery: History

-Khumbu valley, where the monastery is, came under the influence of Buddhism about 350 years back.
+The Khumbu valley, where the monastery is, came under the influence of Buddhism about 350 years back.
 Ancient scriptures of Tibet refer to this valley along with Rowlang and Khanbalung valleys as sacred places.
 Lama Sangwa Dorje is referred to as the founder of the oldest monastery in Khumbu at Pangboche as well as many other small hermitages.
 His divine psychic knowledge and clairvoyant vision had prophesied suitability of establishing a monastery at Tengboche based on a footprint on a rock left by him while meditating.

 However, the actual establishment of the monastery happened only during Ngawang Tenzin Norbu's time; Norbu was considered Sangwa Dorje's fifth incarnation.
 He had established a monastery at Rongbuk in Tibet on the northern face of Mount Everest.
 He blessed Chatang Chotar, known as Lama Gulu, to found the Tengboche monastery at Tengboche village.
 As a result, it got established at its present location in 1916.
 It is the first celibate monastery under the Nyingmapa lineage of the Vajrayana Buddhism.
 Many older village-level monasteries are close by.

 Three wealthy inhabitants of the local Sherpa community are credited with funding building of the monastery.
 Among these three, Karma was the most influential and well known as he was a tax collector, and he also enjoyed the patronage of the Rana rulers of Nepal.
 It is said that apart from Khumbu Sherpas, Sherung Sherpas have been involved with building this monastery.
 Some of the village temples, chortens and smaller religious shrines are predated to 1880, particularly all the large chortens.
 The Mani wall, made of slabs of stone inscribed with prayers and sacred texts is dated to 1915.

 The monastery was destroyed during the 1934 earthquake.
 Subsequently, Lama Gulu who had built it died.
 His successor, Umze Gelden, took up the task of rebuilding, with strong support from Ngawang Tenzin Norbu.
 The monks and the local community, with support from a skilled carpenter from Lhasa, re-established the monastery.
 Exclusive murals were painted by Kappa Kalden, a renowned artist.
 With an influx of tourists to the Khumbu region, particularly for trekking by mountaineers, the monastery has received wide recognition.